thespuu/progress-knight/README.md

 An incremental game developed by ihtasham42 and extended by Cameron Gott.
 Link to the game: https://ihtasham42.github.io/progress-knight/

 # dev-diary

+6/26/2021
+Time to pivot to event-based architecture.
+Floated elements remain within the content-area of their containing elements.
+Set display: inline-block to allow townButtonCards to sit next to each other.
+Actually, scratch that last.
+I think the smart way to go is to use Flexbox, as this is exactly what Flexbox is designed for and saves me lots of fiddling around
+with CSS margins and floats.

+First button rough draft is done.
+Now to make it do something.
+Added event listener to buliding button.
+Writing event handler for wooden hut button click event.
 6/24/2021

 *** Planning for Town ***